 This study was conducted through online survey.
-The survey questionnaire had sent purposively to 50 scientists of ICAR institutes, 50 teachers of SAUs and 50 subject matter specialists of KVKs who deal with vegetable crops, for their response.
-Among them 75 respondents replied from 22 different states representing different agro-climatic regions of the India (Table 1).
-The questionnaire contained multiple choice type questions related to problems in marketing and business in vegetable sector and the respondents were asked to score each problem in a five point continuum ranging most important (5), important (4), undecided (3), less important (2) and not important (1) as they perceived.
-The total score for each problem was obtained by summing the scores given by 75 respondents and rank of the problems was calculated.
+The survey questionnaire had been sent purposively to 50 scientists of ICAR institutes, 50 teachers of SAUs and 50 subject matter specialists of KVKs who deal with vegetable crops, for their response.
+Among them 75 respondents replied from 22 different states representing different agro-climatic regions of India (Table 1).
+The questionnaire contained multiple choice type questions related to problems in marketing and businesss in vegetable sector and the respondents were asked to score each problem in a five point continuum ranging most important (5), important (4), undecided (3), less important (2) and not important (1) as they perceived.
+The total score for each problem was obtained by summing the scores given by 75 respondents and item problems were round

-^{1.} Scientist, ICAR-IIVR, Varanasi, ^{2.} Principal Scientist, ICAR-IIVR, Varanasi, ^{3.} Scientist, ICAR-IIVR, Varanasi, ^{4.} Senior Scientist, ICAR-IIVR, Varanasi, ^{5.} Principal Scientist & I/C Head, Crop Production, ICAR-IIVR, Varanasi and ^{6.} Director, ICAR-IIVR, Varanasi
+Scientist, ICAR-IIVR, Varanasi, Principal Scientist, ICAR-IIVR, Varanasi, Scientist, ICAR-IIVR, Varanasi, Senior Scientist, ICAR-IIVR, Varanasi, Principal Scientist & I/C Head, Crop Production, ICAR-IIVR, Varanasi, Director, ICAR-IIVR, Varanasi, U. P.